Board of Directors

 - Ron Francis

 - E. Stephen StroudChairman of the Board of Directors

 Sepideh S. Asefnia, PE

-Sepideh S. Asefnia, PE, is Owner and President of SEPI Engineering & Construction, Inc. (SEPI) in Raleigh and Charlotte, NC.
-Her firm, founded in 2001, is a full service civil engineering firm specializing in site/civil design; surveying; roadway and structure design; environmental planning; traffic engineering and operation; water resources; permitting/natural resources; wetland stream mitigation; and construction management.
+Sepideh S. Asefnia, PE, is Owner and President of SEPI Engineering & Construction, Inc. (SEPI) in Raleigh, Charlotte, and Wilmington, NC.
+Her firm, founded in 2001, is a full service civil engineering firm specializing in site/civil design; surveying; roadway design; environmental planning; traffic engineering and operations; water resources; natural resources; environmental remediation, construction engineering and inspection, and feasibility studies.
 Prior to forming her own firm, she spent 16 years in the field of transportation engineering design.
 Ms. Asefnia holds BS degrees in both civil and agricultural engineering from NC State University.

 Ms. Asefnia is very active in the community and is currently serving on the following:

-- Chair of the Board of Directors for the Greater Raleigh Chamber of Commerce
+- Greater Raleigh Chamber of Commerce, Past Chair of the Board of Directors

 - NC State University Board of Visitors